WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 Topics allow us to specialize nodes, so they can execute their own code/tasks, while also sending and receiving information.
 For example, a node could receive data and send it to another one, a node could receive and analyze data and have another node do some action with it, a node could receive data from multiple nodes, etc.

 ## Publisher/Subscriber Relationship
-The Publisher and Subscriber are both nodes that are connected by a topic, allowing them to send messages between themselves.
+The Publisher and Subscriber are both nodes that are connected by a topic, allowing them to send messages between each other.
 The Publisher node publishes messages on the topic, while the Subscriber node subscribes to the same topic to receive the Publisher's messages.

 Publishers and Subscribers do not need to be in separate files.
 In fact, if the Publisher and Subscriber rely on each other's data, it may be better to keep them in the same file.
 An example of the Publisher and Subscriber residing in the same file will be provided in the next section.